 Julia Dietze (Renate Richter), Christopher Kirby (James Washington), Götz Otto (Klaus Adler), Udo Kier (Wolfgang Kortzfleisch), Peta Sergeant (Vivian Wagner), Stephanie Paul (President of the US), Tilo Prückner (Dr Richter), Michael Cullen (Secretary of Defence)

-Iron Sky is Timo Vuorensola’s follow-up to Star Wreck: In the Pirkinning.
+Iron Sky was Timo Vuorensola’s follow-up to Star Wreck: In the Pirkinning.
 The original idea came from Star Wreck co-writer Jarmo Puskala after he had a dream of Nazi flying saucers.
 Vuorensola raised the funding for Iron Sky via crowdsourcing.
-In 2007, he created the website Wreckamovie, which became a collaborative filmmaking site where he and other filmmakers could connect with other fans from around the world and gain input into their projects, including donations and even script ideas.
-(The site has now become a collaborative workspace for other filmmakers).
+In 2007, he created the now defunct Wreckamovie, which became a collaborative website where he and other filmmakers could connect with other fans from around the world and gain input into their projects, including donations and even script ideas.
 This allowed Vuorensola and producer Samuli Torssonen to obtain professional backing from several Finnish, German and Australian production companies.
 The greater budget allowed them the opportunity to film in Germany, Australia and New York City, blending these with their usual digitally inserted sets.

-The film has a near perfect opening that juggles Vuorensola’s mix of outrageous premise, stunning effects and political satire with clever dexterity – wherein we see exquisitely beautiful shots as the lander goes into Moon orbit and makes a landing, before dropping its banners to reveal advertising for an upcoming presidential campaign, then the astronauts discover a crater filled with a mining operation emblazoned with swastikas before a stormtrooper appears and shoots the astronaut in the head.
-This segues into the introduction to the beautifully detailed Nazi moonbase and Udo Kier as the Moon Führer, interspersed with scenes where Julia Dietze instructs children on the ideals of Nazism, including using a scene from Charlie Chaplin’s The Great Dictator (1940) wherein he dances with a globe of the Earth as proof that Chaplin was enamoured with the ideal of the Führer symbolically holding the entire Earth in his hands.
+The film has a near perfect opening that juggles Vuorensola’s mix of outrageous premise, stunning effects and political satire with clever dexterity – wherein we see exquisitely beautiful shots as the lander goes into Moon orbit and makes a landing, before dropping its banners to reveal advertising for an upcoming presidential campaign.
+This is followed bt the astronauts’ discovery of a crater filled with a mining operation emblazoned with swastikas before a stormtrooper appears and shoots one of them in the head.
+This segues into the introduction of the beautifully detailed Nazi moonbase and Udo Kier as the Moon Führer, interspersed with scenes where Julia Dietze instructs children on the ideals of Nazism, including using a scene from Charlie Chaplin’s The Great Dictator (1940) wherein he dances with a globe of the Earth as proof that Chaplin was enamoured with the idea of the Führer symbolically holding the entire Earth in his hands.
 The juggle of concepts, satire and reversals of the familiar in these scenes is something that all good science-fiction should do.

 Despite having only a budget of 7.5 million Euros, Iron Sky has the look and feel of a film made with thirty times that.
 As with Star Wreck, Timo Vuorensola and his producing partner Samuli Torssonen demonstrate that their forte is high quality visual effects.
-The ones produced here rival the work being produced by Industrial Light and Magic, Weta Workshop and other leaders in the field.
+The ones produced here rival the work being produced by Industrial Light and Magic, Weta Workshop and other leading effects houses.

-Equally good is the production design, most of the sets being conducted virtually and digitally inserted behind the actors where the crew take their leaf from Sky Captain and the World of Tomorrow (2004) and create an exquisite retro-world based on 1930s era technology.
+Equally good is the production design with most of the sets being conducted virtually and digitally inserted behind the actors.
+Here the crew take their leaf from Sky Captain and the World of Tomorrow (2004) and create an exquisite retro-world based on 1930s era technology.

-Timo Vuorensola also willingly leaps in to engage in a good deal of political satire.
+Timo Vuorensola also willingly engages in a good deal of political satire.
 Stephanie Paul’s US President is clearly intended as a caricature of Sarah Palin.
 Vuorensola has no time for Palin and her policies and one of the film’s most bitingly sardonic moments is when he has his Palin stand-in unwittingly adopt Nazi propaganda as part of her re-election campaign.

-Timo Vuorensola is next planning a sequel Iron Sky: The Coming Race (2019).
+Timo Vuorensola made a sequel with Iron Sky: The Coming Race (2019).